REDeLapp/Panama-Papers-Network-Analysis/README.md

 ## Network Analysis Methods

 * **Clustering Coefficient**
-<br />  the fraction of possible triangles in an egocentric network that contain the ego node and exit.
+<br />  The fraction of possible triangles in an egocentric network that contain the ego node and exit.
 It measures the undefined for directed graphs.

+[insert example code]
+[insert example results]
+[interpretation]

 * **Betweenness Centrality**
-<br />  high  betweenness  individuals  are  often  critical  to  collaboration across different groups.
+<br />  High  betweenness  individuals  are  often  critical  to  collaboration across different groups.

+[insert example code]
+[insert example results]
+[interpretation]

 * **Eigenvector centrality**
-<br />  identifies nodes that are surrounded by other nodes.
+<br />  Identifies nodes that are surrounded by other nodes.
 Can be used to located groups of interconnected nodes with high prestige.

+[insert example code]
+[insert example results]
+[interpretation]

 * **Modularity**
-<br />  measure aims to identify the nodes that are more densely connected together than to the rest of the network, describing the network structure, i.e., how the network is compartmentalized into sub-networks.
+<br />  This metric identifies nodes that are more densely connected together than to the rest of the network, describing the network structure.
 In this model, Louvian Modularity was used to partition the graph(ego) into communities that maximized modularity.
+However, it does poorly to identify small communities.

 * **Degrees**
 <br /> Top ten nodes with the highest number of degrees.

 ## Model

+Figure 2: Subgraph of the Panama Papers broken down into community using Louvian Modularity.
 ![image](images/ego_SUA_JOR_d2_Q.png)
 ![image](images/legend_ego_SUA_JOR_d2_Q.png)

+Figure 3: A community within the model with high modularity rank.
 ![image](images/community_triad.png)
 ![image](images/legend_community_triad.png)

 As seen in table 2, intermediary type nodes have the larger average number of degrees within the subgraph.